leon4rd/test/README.md

-## Why did the melons plan a big wedding?
-Because they cantaloupe!
+## Where do bees go to the bathroom?
+The BP station.